SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/ZriliArcGaea.md

-# Zrili "Echo" Qonn | Tulia Arc Journey
+# Zrili "Echo" Qonn | Gaea Arc Journey
 <sub> **_Vibration is everywhere!
 You can't escape me, baby!_** <sub>
 ## Structure
 **Starting State**: A prisoner of the ADS, beginning an escape plan to reunite with Zezri.